nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/learning-rest-api/manipulate-documents.md

 {{/callout}}

-## Upload a File
+## Uploading a File

-You can upload files with REST API outside the context of a transaction through the batch upload endpoint.
+You can upload files with REST API outside the context of a transaction through the [batch upload endpoint]({{page version='' space='nxdoc' page='batch-upload-endpoint'}}).
 This means that you can upload files as big as you want without risking a timeout.

 Uploading a File with the JS client:

-*   Create a `Nuxeo.Blob` object containing the file.
+1. Creates a `Nuxeo.Blob` object containing the file.
-*   Instantiate a batch.
+2. Instantiates a batch.
-*   Upload the file.
+3. Uploads the file.

-**The file can be attached to the document either during document creation, or by updating it.**
+Note: The file can be attached to the document either during document creation, or by updating it.

 {{#> panel type='code' heading='File Upload Sample'}}